magnate3/raspberry-pi-os-qemu/docs/lesson04b/rpi-os.md

 **Scheduling out task 2**

-The kernel calls `scheudle()`.
+The kernel calls `schedule()`.
 It observes that all tasks have their counters set to 0 and set counters to their tasks priorities.

 `schedule` selects init task to run.
 (This is because all tasks now have their counters set to 1 and init task is the first in the list).
 But actually, it would be fully legal for `schedule` to select task 1 or task 2 at this point, because their counters has equal values.
 We are more interested in the case when task 1 is selected so let's now assume that this is what had happened.